GTMStack

 Today, this cross-functional coordination happens through Slack messages, standing meetings, and manual CRM checks.
 It takes hours or days.
 With multi-agent coordination, it happens in minutes.

-The prerequisite is data integration — agents need access to systems across marketing, sales, and customer success.
-This is where platform integrations become the foundation of autonomous GTM.
+The prerequisite is data integration.
+Agents need access to systems across marketing, sales, and customer success.
+This is where your integration architecture becomes the foundation of autonomous GTM.

 The GTM Engineer as Agent Supervisor

 As agents take on more operational tasks, the role of the GTM professional shifts from operator to supervisor.
-This transition is already underway.
-We wrote about the emergence of this role in our analysis of why GTM engineers are the future, and the trend has only accelerated.
+We wrote about the emergence of this role in our analysis of why GTM engineers are the future.
+The trend has only accelerated.

 What Agent Supervision Looks Like

 An agent supervisor doesn’t do the work that agents do.
 They ensure agents do the work well.
-This involves:
+Across GTMStack accounts, we see the best supervisors spending their time on four things:

 Monitoring performance: Watching output quality metrics, error rates, and downstream impact.
-When email reply rates drop, is it because the agent’s prompts need updating, the prospect data quality degraded, or the market shifted?
+When email reply rates drop, is it the agent’s prompts, degraded prospect data, or a market shift?
 Diagnosing the root cause requires a blend of technical and business knowledge.

-Exception handling: Dealing with the cases that fall outside the agent’s capabilities.
-These are often the highest-value situations — the enterprise deal that doesn’t fit standard patterns, the prospect with an unusual use case, the competitive situation that requires a creative response.
+Exception handling: Dealing with cases that fall outside the agent’s capabilities.
+These are often the highest-value situations.
+The enterprise deal that doesn’t fit standard patterns, the prospect with an unusual use case, the competitive situation that requires a creative response.

 Team Structure Implications

-The organizational chart changes, though.
+The organizational chart changes.
 You need fewer pure operators and more people who can work at the intersection of technology and GTM strategy.
-This has hiring implications, training implications, and career path implications that forward-thinking GTM leaders should be planning for now.
+Forward-thinking GTM leaders should be planning for this now.

 Skills That Become More Valuable

 Not every skill appreciates equally in an automated GTM environment.
-The skills that become more valuable share a common trait: they involve judgment, creativity, or relationship building that current AI systems cannot replicate.
+The skills that become more valuable share a common trait: they involve judgment, creativity, or relationship building that current AI systems can’t replicate.

 Strategic Thinking

 When agents handle execution, the premium on strategy increases.
-Deciding which market segments to pursue, how to position against competitors, and where to allocate resources — these decisions have always been important, but they were often crowded out by operational demands.
-When operations are automated, strategy gets the attention it deserves, and the people who are good at it become more valuable.
+Deciding which market segments to pursue, how to position against competitors, and where to allocate resources.
+These decisions have always been important, but they were often crowded out by operational demands.
+When operations are automated, strategy gets the attention it deserves.

 Relationship Building

 Enterprise sales, partnerships, and key account management are fundamentally about trust between humans.
-Agents can prepare you for a conversation — surfacing relevant information, suggesting talking points, reminding you of past interactions.
-But the conversation itself, the rapport, the ability to read a room and adjust your approach, the judgment about when to push and when to step back — these remain human skills.
+Agents can prepare you for a conversation.
+They can surface relevant information, suggest talking points, remind you of past interactions.
+But the conversation itself, the rapport, the ability to read a room and adjust your approach, these remain human skills.

 Judgment and Taste

 Agents can generate 50 email subject lines or 20 ad copy variations.
-They cannot tell you which one is genuinely good — which one will make a busy executive stop and click.
-Taste is the ability to distinguish between technically correct and actually compelling, and it applies to messaging, design, positioning, pricing, and every other area where “right” is a matter of judgment rather than rules.
+They can’t tell you which one is genuinely good.
+Taste is the ability to distinguish between technically correct and actually compelling.
+It applies to messaging, design, positioning, pricing, and every other area where “right” is a matter of judgment rather than rules.

 Technical Fluency